Department of Electrophysiology & Arrhythmology

 Cardiac stimulation

-In the setting of the Arrhythmia Unit, the cardiac stimulation service offers an extremely broad range of implanted solutions, ranging from the simplest placement of a single-chamber pacemaker to the use of more sophisticated and cutting-edge stimulation systems exploiting the most advanced technology (biventricular devices and defibrillators).
-Patients requiring an assessment for implantation of a pacemaker also attend the Arrhythmia Unit because of the possibility of performing complete telemetric monitoring of a 12-lead electrocardiogram.
+The cardiac stimulation service offers an extremely broad range of implanted solutions, ranging from the simplest placement of a single-chamber pacemaker to the use of more sophisticated and cutting-edge stimulation systems exploiting the most advanced technology (biventricular devices and defibrillators).

 In non-acute conditions, the patient is admitted to the Arrhythmia Ward for a series of tests before the definitive indication for pacemaker implantation.